 Yes, I photograph nudes, implied nudes, and boudoir/lingerie.

 Most definitely.
-I have public liability and professional indemnity insurances, as every professional photographer should.
+As a professional photographer, I hold public liability and professional indemnity insurances.

 Hell yeah!
 I’m a shameless sissy when it comes to cold water… and I suspect you might be, too 😉